On the eigenproblem for Gaussian bridges

 \subsection{A preview}

-Before giving the full proof, it is insightful to consider the special case $H=\frac 1 2$, corresponding to the standard Brownian motion.
-Let us see how the formulas \eqref{eigBb} can be derived from \eqref{eigBm}, using the expansions \eqref{phit} and \eqref{beq}.
+Before giving the full proof, let us consider the special case $H=\frac 1 2$, corresponding to the standard Brownian motion.
+Let us see how the formulas \eqref{eigBb} can be derived from \eqref{eigBm}, using the equations \eqref{beq} and \eqref{phit}.
 To this end, it will be convenient to change the variables to